ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_flato13ipcc.rst

       1986–2005.

-    * Figure 9.38: Seasonal cycle for the surface temperature over land within defined regions multi-model mean and comparison to refefence data set can be choosen.
+    * Figure 9.38: Seasonal cycle for the surface temperature over land within defined regions multi-model mean and comparison to reference dataset can be choosen.

     * Figure 9.39: Seasonal bias box plot within